-This problem is usually caused by an add-on that is not compatible with Internet Explorer.
-To check this, try starting Internet Explorer with extensions disabled.
-If IE starts fine using those steps, you’ll want to track down which add-on is causing the problem.
+If IE starts fine using the above steps, you’ll want to track down which add-on is causing the problem.
+Follow the steps below:

-3. Go through the list and set a group of Add-ons here to Disabled.
+- Go through the list and set a group of “Add-ons” here to “Disabled“.
 I usually disable about half of them.
 The idea is to see which add-on needs to be disabled for IE to work again.

 See if the problem is resolved by closing IE and restarting it normally.
 If IE launches properly, one of the add-ons were a problem, and you will need to re-enable them one-by-one to see which one is causing the problem.
 If IE doesn’t launch properly, perform steps 1 through 3 again and disable a different group of add-ons.